vootla85/MLOps-interview-questions/README.md

 # MLOps-interview-questions
 Uvicorn- It is a local server to run fast api.

+Gunicorn :
+Gunicorn is mainly an application server using the WSGI standard.

+Gunicorn supports working as a process manager and allowing users to tell it which specific worker process class to use.
+Then Gunicorn would start one or more worker processes using that class.

+Gunicorn would act as a process manager, listening on the port and the IP.
+And it would transmit the communication to the worker processes running the Uvicorn class.
+And then the Gunicorn-compatible Uvicorn worker class would be in charge of converting the data sent by Gunicorn to the ASGI standard for FastAPI to use it.
+Gunicorn (or also Uvicorn) as a process manager with Uvicorn workers to take advantage of multi-core CPUs, to run multiple processes in parallel.

+Uvicorn's capabilities for handling worker processes are more limited than Gunicorn's.

 stemming - It use fixed rules such as remove able,ing, es,s, etc to derive a base word for example sleeping - sleep
                ablilty -abli in this case abli doesn't make sense to base word.